FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

 Liu Bao is a tea of history.
-It is one of the oldest styles of tea preparation that is still preserved and drank to this day.
-It is believed that the processing methods of Liu Bao served as the base for modern-day Ripe Pu erh preparation.
-In fact, the two teas go through very similar processing partially because they are both part of the Hei Cha tea category.
+It is one of the oldest styles of tea preparation still enjoyed today.
+It is believed that Liu Bao's processing methods of Liu Bao served as the basis for modern-day Ripe Pu-erh preparation.
+In fact, the two teas undergo very similar processing, partly because they are both part of the Hei Cha category.
 (Read more)

 Read more →